simensh/container_notifications/README.md

 ```bash
 docker buildx build --platform=linux/amd64 -t bolia-dockers . #selecting linux/amd64 since it's going to be pushed to a Linux container in Azure.
 ```
-2. Create a Resource Group and an Azure Container Registry (ACI) in Azure (done through the GUI here, and called them "Slack varslinger" and "varslinger")
+2. Create a Resource Group and an Azure Container Registry (ACI) in Azure (done through the GUI here, and called them "Slack varslinger" and "varslinger").
+This could have been done through the CLI, but have done it in the GUI for these specific resources.

 3. Log in to Azure and to Azure Container Registry (ACI):
 ```bash